dstackai/dstack/docs/docs/guides/clouds.md

 ## Creating cloud accounts

-First, you have to create accounts with each cloud provider.
+To use clouds with `dstack`, you need to first create an account with each cloud provider.

 Currently, `dstack` supports [AWS](https://portal.aws.amazon.com/billing/signup), [GCP](https://console.cloud.google.com/freetrial),